-+1 Per Enemy Out of Action.
-Any Hero earns+1 Experience for each enemy he puts out of action.

-+1 Scratched by the Bandits.
+- +1 Per Enemy Out of Action.
+Any Hero earns+1 Experience for each enemy he puts out of action. - +1 Scratched by the Bandits.
 Any Hero who gets wounded by a bandit crossbow but not taken out of action gains +1 Experience.

-and mutants.
+The roads of the Empire are very dangerous and teeming with all manner of bandits, Beastmen and mutants.
 A warband has been paid to protect the local stage on a dangerous road to the next coaching inn.
-A rival warband is laying secluded part of the route.
-When the stage and terrain, either a stand of trees, a length of hedgerow or a small rocky outcrop.
+A rival warband is laying in wait to ambush the stage on a particularly secluded part of the route.
+When the stage and its outriders turn a corner in the road the ambush is sprung and the chase is on!

+Each player takes it in turn to place a piece of terrain, either a stand of trees, a length of hedgerow or a small rocky outcrop.
 There must be a distinct road marked on the battlefield for the coach to follow.
 Both players should roll a D6.
 The highest scoring player may place the piece of terrain anywhere along the leading table edge, creating a continuous stretch of the road.